Menu

 Firstly, what makes a mole cancerous?

-The most common cause of cancerous moles is excessive exposure to UVA and UVB light (i.e. damage from the sun and sun beds), so the best thing you can do for your skin health is reduce your sun exposure, follow the SunSmart guidelines – and have regular, professional skin checks .2
+The most common cause of cancerous moles and lesions is excessive exposure to UVA and UVB light (i.e. damage from the sun and sun beds), so the best thing you can do for your skin health is reduce your sun exposure, follow the SunSmart guidelines – and have regular, professional skin checks.

 What do normal (non-cancerous) moles look like?

 A common mole, also known as a ‘nevus’, is a non-malignant growth on the skin that often appears during childhood or adolescence.
-They are usually pink, brown, or tan in colour and can take many different forms, including freckles, moles, skin tags, and seborrheic keratoses.
+They are usually pink, tan, brown or black in colour and can take many different forms, including freckles, moles, skin tags, and seborrheic keratoses.
 Common moles tend to look alike – they’re uniform in shape and even coloured, ranging from 1mm to 10mm in size.

 Almost all of us have moles, although they’re more prevalent in those with lighter or freckly skin.
 Moles are not normally present at birth, but tend to appear in childhood and early teenage years.
 Some moles may also lighten or darken with time as we age – especially with sun exposure.
 Generally speaking, normal moles are stable — they’ll look the same a year from today.